storyfeet/dugi_bialan/content/from_toki_pona.md

 {{export title="Coming From Toki Pona"}}
 {{@md}}

-## If you love Toki Pona so much, why change it.
+## If you love Toki Pona so much, why mmake a new one?

 I have wanted to make a language like Dugi Bialan, for a long time, but I did not have the skills/knowledge needed to put it together until I found Toki Pona.
-Most notably, how simple a framework can be to still achieve soo much.
+Most notably, how simple a framework can be to still achieve soo much, and how different "morphemes" (units of meaning) can be broken up so effectively, even while being different lengths.

 Learning Toki Pona, has taught me many things, and I have used them to make Dugi Bialan.
-Along with many direct imports, making Dugi Bialan a Tokiponido, a child language of Toki Pona.
+I have also made many direct imports, so Dugi Bialan is 100% a Tokiponido.
+That is, a child language of Toki Pona.
 It could not exist without the hard work that jan Sonja put into making Toki Pona.

 That said, this langauge deviates from Toki Pona wildly in many places, and I wanted to explain why.

+- Dropping Back to English

-My main reason for doing this is that I don't want to have to drop back to English to communicate effectively.
+    My main reason for doing this is that I don't want to have to drop back to English while speaking another language.

-- In Toki Pona, precision was basically impossible

-    We'd be at the park and the kids would ask, "tempo li semi"/"what time is it".
-Giving the hour was fine, but not the minutes.
-Or if I wanted to say "10 minutes til we go home" I was somewhat stuck.

-    Toki Pona deliberately makes this precision difficult, to persuade us to relax.
-But I'm not relaxed, I can't cope without it.
-So I had to drop back to English.
+    Some concepts are made deliberately tricky in Toki Pona such as Numbers and Time, in order to help us relax about them.
+But I'M NOT RELAXED, I need to know time exactly at all times.

+    Other concepts that can be described in one English word, take a whole Toki Pona sentence.

+    If I have to use English Words when communicating, I might as well just speak English.

-- Grammatical Ambiguity was too wild
+- Ambiguity not Vagueness.

+    Toki Pona can be vague, choosing to give less information that you naturally would in English ("soweli" is just animal not cat/dog/cow), adding extra detail later if needed, but sometimes the ambiguity was too much for me.

-    Does "mi pana e tomo tawa sina" mean "I give you my house", or "I give your car".
-These are wildly different.
+    - "mi pana e tomo tawa sina": Is that "I give you my house" or "I give your car"?
+    - "ona li moku" Does he eat? or is he food?

+    I'm happy with the vagueness, but the ambiguity was too much.

 - Phonotactical Ambiguity

-    In songs (yes I still listen to toki pona music on spotify), I couldn't hear the difference between "ma ni" and "mani", or find the boundaries between other words"
+    I listen to toki pona music on spotify, and often I couldn't find the boundaries between words like: "mani" vs "ma ni", "pi pipi" vs "pipi pi" etc. "jan lili li pona" vs "jan li lili pona"

     Toki Pona uses "Stress" to disambiguate, but in songs, that's often harder to hear.

-- Does he eat, or is he food

-    "ona li moku"

-    It's hard to tell an adjective apart from a verb.
-There are tools, like adding a direct object or an owner.

-    "ona li moku e kili"

-    "ona li moku sina"

-    But not every verb has a direct to object fix this.

 - I REALLY wanted dependant clauses

-    This is probably my most sore point, but Toki Pona has to tools/words to do this, but refuses. "pi li" / or "of does", would work so well to enable a phrase like the following.
+    This is probably my sorest point, but Toki Pona has to tools to create dependent clauses, but refuses. "pi li" / or "of does", would work so well to enable a phrase like the following.

     "soweli pi li moku e kala mi li luka e telo sijelo lon luka ona"

-    The animal which ate my fish, has blood on it's hands
+    The animal OF DO eat my fish, has blood on it's hands

-I was somewhat shut-down when I tried to test out the last item in the forums.
-I do get the point, and Toki Pona is not my language to change as I see fit.
+    My efforts to use this kind of phrasing were not well recieved on the forums.
+Fair enough perhaps.
+It's not my language, I can't just flip and change it as I want.

-"that's it" I said "I'm going to build my own [ language ] with blackjack and hookers" (and where "pi" can introduce a dependent clause.)
+"But my own language could be", I said "I'm going to build my own [ language ] with blackjack and hookers" (and where "pi" can introduce a dependent clause.)

 Incidentally, {{qoth "liazi"}}:"blackjack" and {{qoth "eselin"}}:"hooker"